Male-to-Female (MTF) Breast Surgery

 Dr. Turkeltaub offers you a vast number of breast implant options that can help you obtain the results that you desire.
 All these will be discussed thoroughly with you during your consultation.
 These choices involve implant size, fill material (silicone versus saline), silicone gel cohesiveness, and profile (relates to implant width as compared to projection—and can be moderate, high and ultra-high).

-To learn more about these options, please visit our Breast Implants page.
+To learn more about these options, please visit our Breast Implants section.

 Male-to-Female (MTF) Breast Surgery Incision Options